amitfin/retry/README.md

 `entity_id` is provided as a variable and can be used by `on_error` templates.

 Note that each entity is running individually when the inner action has a list of entities.
-In such a case `on_error` can get performed multiple times, once per each failed entity.
+In such a case `on_error` can get executed multiple times, once per each failed entity.
 Similarly, `retry.actions` has a sequence of actions which might include multiple actions.
-This can also cause `on_error` to get performed multiple times, once per each failed inner action.
+This can also cause `on_error` to get executed multiple times, once per each failed inner action.

 #### `retry_id` parameter (optional)